-- 2.1.
-The concept of a Nature Recovery Network was set out in the Government's 25 Year Environment Plan.
+2.1 The concept of a Nature Recovery Network was set out in the Government's 25 Year Environment Plan.
 This more integrated approach to biodiversity was launched in 2018, based on the principles in Making Space for Nature by Prof Sir John Lawton.
-He stated that in order for nature to thrive in this country it needs bigger, better managed and joined up areas of wildlife rich habitat rather than concentrating on the management of isolated sites. - 2.2.
-The legal framework and delivery mechanisms for the Nature Recovery Network (NRN) and for Local Nature Recovery Strategies (LNRS) have been set out in the Environment Bill 2020.
-This will also provide the statutory basis for emerging mechanisms such as mandatory biodiversity net gain through the planning system. - 2.3.
-A Nature Recovery Network is defined as a joined up network of marine, coastal and terrestrial habitats where nature and people can thrive.
+He stated that in order for nature to thrive in this country it needs bigger, better managed and joined up areas of wildlife rich habitat rather than concentrating on the management of isolated sites.

+The legal framework and delivery mechanisms for the Nature Recovery Network (NRN) and for Local Nature Recovery Strategies (LNRS) have been set out in the Environment Bill.
+This also provides the statutory basis for emerging mechanisms such as mandatory biodiversity net gain through the planning system.

+- 2.2 A Nature Recovery Network is defined as a joined up network of marine, coastal and terrestrial habitats where nature and people can thrive.
 The network allows wildlife movement from place to place and provides places to live, feed and breed which enables the natural world to adapt to change.
-The NRN will be much more than just a map, rather an active, adaptive spatial approach for the whole of England that identifies the best opportunities to deliver nature's recovery nationally, regionally and locally. - 2.4.
-The Environment Bill sets out how the nature recovery network will be created by means of Local Nature Recovery Strategies.
+The NRN will be much more than just a map, rather an active, adaptive spatial approach for the whole of England that identifies the best opportunities to deliver nature's recovery nationally, regionally and locally. - 2.3 The Environment Act sets out how the nature recovery network will be created by means of Local Nature Recovery Strategies.
 Although the detail is not yet clear, the draft legislation proposes that the preparation of these strategies will be coordinated at a local level by public bodies (such as local authorities), who will be designated as the "Responsible Authorities" by the Secretary of State.
 There are currently 5 pilot strategies which are informing the next step of developing guidance.
 They are all based on Counties or Metropolitan areas, but several include parts of a number of National Parks and AONBs.
 It is assumed that in this area the responsibility will fall to the County Councils.

-3. National Parks England and National Association of Areas of Outstanding Natural Beauty (NAAONBs)
+3. National Parks England and NAAONBs

-- 3.1.
-The Delivery Plan for Wildlife in National Parks intends to drive action on nature recovery as part of the collective NPE response to the 25-year plan.
-Working with teams in each NPAs, NPE has developed an overall vision and targets (See Appendix I) and a prospectus and nature opportunity map for each of the ten English National Parks.
-(Appendix 3 for the South Downs document) - 3.2.
-Similar commitments exist for AONBs in the so-called "Colchester Agreement", and all are currently preparing Nature Recovery Plans in accordance with a national template.
+- 3.1 The Delivery Plan for Wildlife in National Parks intends to drive action on nature recovery as part of the collective NPE response to the 25-year plan.
+Working with teams in each NPAs, NPE has developed an overall vision and targets (See Appendix 1) and a prospectus and nature opportunity map for each of the ten English National Parks.
+(Appendix 3 for the South Downs document) - 3.3 Similar commitments exist for AONBs in the so-called "Colchester Agreement", and all are currently preparing Nature Recovery Plans in accordance with a national template.
 Natural England (NE), NAAONB and NPE have jointly signed an agreement (5/6/21) which reaffirms our commitment to work together to conserve and enhance our finest landscapes to bring more benefits for people and nature.